It is a drug that belongs to the family of alkylating agents.

 - Turmeric (curcumin).

-It is important to mention that this medication may increase the risk of serious side effects if it interacts with other medications.
+It is essential to mention that this medication may increase the risk of severe side effects if it interacts with other medicines.

-Therefore, it is necessary for the patient to inform his doctor about other treatments that he may be performing.
+Therefore, the patient must inform his doctor about other treatments that he may be performing.